davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 Analytical errors are propagated through the calculation.
-To correct for the mild pressure dependence of the two-pyroxene thermometer, and the temperature dependence of the olivine barometer, we jointly solve temperature and pressure by iteratively optimizing to a common solution for each analysis.
+To correct for the mild pressure dependence of the two-pyroxene thermometer, and the temperature dependence of the olivine barometer, we jointly solve temperature and pressure by iteratively optimizing to a common solution for each set of microprobe measurments.
 This yields a set of independent, internally consistent depth and temperature measurements for each sample corresponding to individual pairs of microprobe measurements.